harpolea/swerve/README.md

     mpirun -np 2 ./gr_cuda custom_input.txt

-This code outputs into an HDF5 file which can be viewed using the notebook `Plotting.ipynb` or using the python script `plot.py`.
+This code outputs into an HDF5 file which can be viewed using the notebook `Plotting.ipynb` (inadvisable except for very small files) or using the python script `plot.py`.

 ## Testing